yuktha-c-reddy/voltana/README.md

 ## Bonus Features Implemented

 1. **Deployed Application Online**
-   - The application is deployed on [Platform Name] and can be accessed via [Deployed URL].
+   - The application is deployed  and can be accessed via [link](https://voltana.vercel.app/).

 2. **JWT-Based Authentication**
    - Implemented secure authentication using JSON Web Tokens (JWT).